rei/rei-cedar-docs/docs/release-notes/spring-2021/README.md

 ### CdrAlert Renamed to CdrBanner

-The CdrAlert component has been renamed to be CdrBanner to better align with the intention and meaning of the component and distinguish it from the accessible [alert pattern](../../patterns/alerts).
+The CdrAlert component has been renamed to be CdrBanner to better align with the intention and meaning of the component.
+CdrBanner may be used for a [wide array of messaging types](../../components/banner/#ccessibility) not restricted to the accessible "alert" pattern.
 Nothing in the component API has changed aside from the name, consumers can migrate by simply replacing any instance of `cdr-alert` with `cdr-banner`, as well as replacing `CdrAlert` with `CdrBanner`.
 Note that this change impacts both the @rei/cedar component package as well as the @rei/cdr-component-variables SCSS/LESS mixins.

 ### CdrTokens Background Scoping